aws-samples/serverless-patterns/apigw-streaming-lambda-bedrock-cdk/README.md

       -d '{"prompt": "Explain serverless computing in 3 paragraphs"}'
     ```

-2. You should see the response stream in real-time, token by token.
+2. The API streams the response in real-time, token by token.

 ## Cleanup